 3. Metal Roof (Corrugated and Trapezoidal)

-Key Waterproofing Details on Metal Roofs
+The Waterproofing Mechanism on Metal Roofs

 How Direct Metal Clamp Mounting Preserves Waterproofing

-Direct metal clamp mounting creates zero new penetrations in the roof surface.
-Clamps grip the raised ribs or corrugations of the sheeting — no drilling, no screws through the roof, no new sealant joints to maintain.
-The waterproofing risk profile of a metal roof does not increase at all from solar installation.
+The crucial advantage of direct metal clamp mounting for corrugated and trapezoidal roofs is that it creates zero new penetrations in the roof surface.
+Clamps grip the raised ribs or corrugations of the sheeting using precision-machined jaws — no drilling, no screws through the roof surface, no new sealant joints to maintain.

 4. Standing Seam Metal Roof

-Seam clamps grip the folded seam with controlled torque using set screws that bear against the seam's lower portion — never penetrating it.
 The result: zero new penetrations, zero new sealant joints, zero waterproofing risk added by the solar installation.
 The roof's waterproofing system is entirely unchanged by the presence of the solar array.
+This is why standing seam metal is architecturally specified for premium homes where the aesthetic and durability of the roof must not be compromised.

 The Before-or-After Decision Framework